LizPlzArt/Ex2/README.md

 This project was very difficult, and it seems kind of excessive.
 Nonetheless, I tried to make the best out of this.
+This is just my honest opinion, please give me a good grade :)